 A relaxing train journey between Central and East Switzerland

-The Voralpen-Express, or 'Prealps-Express' in English, is a unique train journey in Switzerland from Lucerne to St. Gallen, or the other way around.
-It’s an excellent way to travel between Central and North-Eastern Switzerland without having to navigate Zurich’s busy main train station.
+The Voralpen-Express, or 'Prealps-Express' in English, is a unique train journey in Switzerland between Lucerne and St. Gallen.
+It’s an excellent way to travel between Central and North-Eastern Switzerland, without having to navigate the busy rail station of Zurich.

 Details of the Voralpen-Express route.